Scorpio Sky: Early career (2002–2003)

 Andrews took an interest in wrestling at a very young age, idolizing the likes of Bret Hart, Ric Flair, and The Midnight Express.
 In high school he trained with the wrestling team to gain experience.
 After graduating, Andrews joined the Revolution Pro Rudos Dojo.
 He debuted in Revolution Pro in June 2002 as a masked wrestler named Gallinero Tres in a match with Top Gun Talwar.
 After losing the match he spent the rest of 2002 under the mask from June until November when he re-debuted as Scorpio Sky in the Rudos Dojo "Fight For the Revolution" Battle Royal, a tournament where the winner would receive a Revolution Pro contract.
 The finals saw Sky face Quicksilver.
 The match went to a draw and both men were given contracts.

 Afterward, Sky and Quicksilver formed a tag team known as the Aerial Xpress (AXP).
 AXP received a strong push, defeating several other tag teams (such as Super Dragon and TARO) and were named the Southern California Tag Team of the Year for 2003.
 They also won the 2003 Revolution Pro Tag Team of the Year award.
 Sky won the 2003 Revolution Pro Wrestling Rookie of the Year award after winning the Revolution Pro Wrestling Junior Heavyweight Title by defeating Super Dragon on August 4, 2003.
 On October 18 he defeated Lost to become the last man to hold the APW-LA Light Heavyweight Championship and co-owned the Alternative Wrestling Show Tag Team Titles with Quicksilver.
-Later the APW-LA Lightweight title would become the AWS Light Heavyweight Title and Sky was named the first champion.
+Later the APW-LA Lightweight title became the AWS Light Heavyweight Title and Sky was named the first champion.
 Sky lost the Revolution Pro Junior title to Rising Son in December 2003 in a ladder match.
-His January 2004 rematch had to be postponed when doctors found he needed emergency surgery, which would sideline him for two months.
+His January 2004 rematch had to be postponed when doctors found he needed emergency surgery, which sidelined him for two months.
 He regained his title March 6, 2004 and remained champion for 10 months, surviving many title defenses.
 In the Summer of 2004, Sky and Scott Lost toured for Osaka Pro Wrestling in Japan.
 On October 16 Scorpio Sky won the Revolution J Tournament, by defeating Super Dragon, Quicksilver and Joey Harder in a 4-way match.
 In November 2004 he debuted in Combat Zone Wrestling in a "SoCal" match.
 AXP once again were named the Southern California Tag Team of the Year.
 In December 2004, Revolution Pro Wrestling held its final show where Sky lost the Revolution Pro Junior Heavyweight title to his partner Quicksilver.